Facts About Medicare Supplement Plans in California:

 Although Medicare Supplement insurance is primarily for senior citizens, it also covers disabled people and those with end-stage renal disease (ESRD).
 Each state’s insurance department dictates the rules governing Medicare beneficiaries under the age of 65.

-According to the KFF, insurance companies selling Medigap plans in California must offer at least one plan to under-65 Medicare beneficiaries who are disabled.
+Insurance companies selling Medigap plans in California must offer at least one plan to under-65 Medicare beneficiaries who are disabled.
 California provides protections through an open enrollment period and guaranteed issue rights for under-65 disabled residents.

 California Medigap insurance companies do not have to offer the same premium for all under-65 plan enrollees.
 Insurance companies are allowed to charge under-65 policyholders different premiums from their senior policyholders.